pandas-dev/pandas/doc/source/development/roadmap.rst

 `Apache Arrow <https://arrow.apache.org>`__ is a cross-language development platform for in-memory data.
-The Arrow logical types are closely aligned with typical pandas use cases (for example, support for nullable integers).
+The Arrow logical types are closely aligned with typical pandas use cases.

-We'd like better support for a DataFrame be backed by Arrow memory and data types.
+We'd like to provide better-integrated support for Arrow memory and data types within pandas.
+This will let us take advantage of its I/O capabilities and provides for better interoperability with other languages and libraries using Arrow.
-This should simplify pandas internals and ensure more consistent handling of data types through operations.

 Block Manager Rewrite
 ---------------------